 She went on to get her PhD in astronomy in Hawai'i, where she started making short films and decided she wanted to tell stories about everyone from hapless scientists to down-on-their-luck folks.
 In 2011, she moved to NYC where she recently completed her MFA in filmmaking from NYU Tisch School of the Arts.
 At NYU, she received the Maurice Kanbar and Leo Rosner scholarships and the National Hispanic Foundation of the Arts Scholarship.

-Dagny currently lives in Los Angeles where she works on the AMC TV show Strange Angel, about Caltech rocket scientists in the 1930s.
+Dagny currently lives in Los Angeles where she works as the head science consultant on CBS All Access' show Strange Angel, about Caltech rocket scientists in the 1930s.
 Executive produced by Mark Heyman, Dave DiGilio and Ridley Scott.

 NYU Tisch School of the Arts / directing / MFA 2016